Obscuretone/obscuretone.github.io/public/posts/en/trial_by_fire.md

 Local development is controlled.
 Tests are selective.
 Staging is a model.
 Production has real users, real data, real concurrency, real integrations, real permissions, real traffic, real money, and real organizational pressure.

 If someone has worked on enough real systems, eventually something goes wrong.
+Google's SRE book treats incidents and postmortems as normal operating material, arguing that a [blameless postmortem culture](https://sre.google/sre-book/postmortem-culture/ "production, incidents, engineering | Google SRE") turns failure into system learning instead of theater.

 The interesting question is whether they know what to do when the system proves them wrong.